123samueld/WFC_Terrain_Generator/README.md

 1. **Temporal misalignment:**
    - ECS processes particles in ID or insertion order.
    - For falling sand, particles must be processed *bottom-up* to simulate realistic stacking.
-   - This leads to higher particles "falling through" lower ones because they are updated after the particle above them.
+   - Particles were not iterated through in *bottom-up* order but in the array insertion order.
+The result was some higher particles "fall through" lower ones because they are updated after the particle below them, as well as some other undesirable interactions.
    - Entities misaligned with the order of the simulation grid breaks the ability to process particles in the required order: bottom-up.

 2. **Lack of a unified grid authority:**